 Vacuums used in residential cleaning need constant maintenance.
 I used to keep mine when they wore out and used the parts for future maintenance.

 If you’re upgrading your equipment, consider selling it.
-You could place it for sale on Craigslist or eBay.
+You could place it for sale on Craigslist, Facebook’s Marketplace, eBay, or a popular local forum in your city.
 Don’t forget the cleaning contractors who might be interested in buying what you are selling.

 Buy in Bulk